jhigman/sprat/README.md

 gdoc-test-runner
 ================

-Drive tests from Google Docs
+Drive tests from Google Docs.

+*Not ready for use yet.*